nadanai263/nadanai263.github.io/index.md

 ---
 layout: page
-title: The Cell-Free Lab
+title: Laohakunakorn Group
 tagline:
 description: ---
 ---

 <img src="/assets/images/emboss_v2.jpg" width="300" alt="CF" align="right" hspace="30" vspace="5">

-Welcome to the website for The Cell-Free Lab!
-We are a new research group led by Dr. Nadanai Laohakunakorn, based in the [School of Biological Sciences](https://www.ed.ac.uk/biology), at the [The University of Edinburgh](https://www.ed.ac.uk/).
-Please check back soon for updates.
+Welcome!
+We are a new research group at [The University of Edinburgh](https://www.ed.ac.uk/).
+Led by Dr Nadanai Laohakunakorn, our vision is to master the use of **cell-free synthetic biology** to enable a wide variety of applications in biomanufacturing, biosensing, and healthcare.

+Harnessing these simplified mimics of living cells gives us a unique approach to understanding life, by building it up from its most basic components.

+Please check back regularly for updates!